Julie Palakovich Carr: Taxes

 During the 2019 legislative session, Palakovich Carr introduced and passed legislation that allows the cities of Rockville and Gaithersburg to levy a hotel tax on rental services.
 She also voted for legislation that would impose fees on tax-capped country club properties in Montgomery County, which failed to pass in an 11-13 vote.

 During the 2020 legislative session, Palakovich Carr introduced a tax reform proposal that would require combined reporting for multi-state corporations, eliminate tax credit and subsidy programs, lower the state's estate tax exemption limit to $1 million, and restructure tax brackets for those earning more or less than the state median.

 During the 2021 legislative session, Palakovich Carr introduced legislation to extend the state's earned income tax credit to Individual Taxpayer Identification Number filers.
 The bill passed and became law without Governor Hogan's signature on March 9, 2021.

 She also introduced legislation to allow counties to impose progressive income taxes on a bracket basis, which passed but was vetoed by Governor Hogan on May 28, 2021.
 The General Assembly voted to override the governor's veto during the 2021 special legislative session.

 Personal life

+Palakovich married Eric Carr in 2007 in Duluth, Minnesota.
 Palakovich Carr and her husband, Eric, have lived in East Rockville for a decade.
 Together, they have a son.